osg-htc/technology/docs/policy/comanage-instructions-admin.md

     1. Verify that the request is legitimate by doing at least one of the following:

         -   Find associated support tickets by searching for their email address in Freshdesk
-        -   Ask someone affiliated with the site, VO, or the sponsor of a project to verify the registrant's affiliation.
+        -   Ask someone affiliated with the site, collaboration, or the sponsor of a project to verify the registrant's affiliation.
         -   Ask if other staff have been in contact with them via the `#staff` Slack channel